zhiyuli/subset_nwm_data_scripts/README.md

 The copy of the resulting NetCDF files of TwoMileCreek watershed can be found at https://www.hydroshare.org/resource/fa9af1222795490a953292def5852ace/

 The watershed poylgon shapefile is at /www.hydroshare.org/resource/9d0e4cab63d74c0b8e6b6d83254c30de/

+## What's new in 1.2.1 ?
+Update to support NWM 1.2

 ## What's new in 1.1.9 ?
 This version has one minor bug fix for National Water Model Viewer Tethys App.